Porsche 911 GT3: 997 GT3 RSR (2006–2012)

-997 GT3 R (2010–2013)
+997 GT3 R (2010–2015)

-Replacing the GT3 Cup S and built from the ground up for FIA GT3 regulations the GT3 R features a 4.0 litre, 368 kW boxer engine, a six-speed sequential transmission, a throttle-blip function, ABS and traction control.
+Replacing the GT3 Cup S and built from the ground up for FIA GT3 regulations the GT3 R features a 4.0 litre, 368 kW boxer engine (Type M97/79), a six-speed sequential transmission, a throttle-blip function, ABS and traction control.
 Base MSRP was 279,000 Euro (excl. taxes).

 For 2013 Porsche significantly modified the vehicle, changed the aerodynamics and increased the track, wheelbase and tyre width by several centimetres.
 An Evo conversion kit was offered to customers for 45,500 Euro (excl. taxes).

 997 GT3 R Hybrid (2010–2011)

 The 997 GT3 R Hybrid made its debut at the 2010 Geneva Motor Show.
 The hybrid technology featured in the car was developed by the Williams F1 Team and is based on their F1 kinetic energy recovery system (KERS) which they did not race in 2009.
 Unlike other KERS that were developed for F1, the Williams system is based on using kinetic energy stored in a flywheel rather than batteries.
 The GT3-R has two electric motors, both developing a total output of at least 163 kW, driving the front wheels to supplement the 373 kW 4.0-litre flat-six engine at the rear.
 The car was entered at the 2010 24 Hours Nürburgring.
 As part of the buildup to the 24 hour race the GT3 Hybrid made its racing debut at the VLN 4 hour endurance 57th ADAC Westfalenfahrt at Nürburgring on 27 March 2010.
 On 28 May 2011, it won its first VLN race.
 At the 2011 24 Hours of Nurburgring, weight/restrictor penalties as well as technical difficulties prevented the R Hybrid from climbing higher than 28th place.
 The car also ran as an unclassified car at the 2011 American Le Mans Series at Monterey event; despite starting from last place, it finished ahead of all the other GT cars and also performed the fastest GT lap of the race.